6 Off Leash Dog Parks in Dublin

 We are working to populate the website with dog parks where you can take your pup to chase a ball, chase a tail, or just sit under a tree (...perhaps when the ground is not quite so soggy).
 Below is a list of some of the best dog parks in and around Dublin for you to check out and make some new tail-wagging friends along the way.

 If your local city park doesn't have an off-leash fenced area, be sure to put it to your local council.
-This summer will see a lot of people staying in the country, and hopefully, we will be able to relax with a little bit more normality in the parks.
 Dog parks are a great idea and a simple way to mediate between dog paw-rents and the rest of the park users.

 Address: Clontarf East, Dublin